Happy family of three having fun outside

 Timeline of Historic Events

-Originally staffed by two people, PEI Kids currently has ten full-time and 36 part-time employees as well as a passionate Board of Trustees.
-PEI Kids also has strong working relationships with local law enforcement, government agencies, Family Court, schools, universities, and other community-based, youth-serving, and social service organizations.
+Originally staffed by two people, PEI Kids currently has twelve full-time and 32 part-time employees as well as a passionate Board of Trustees.
+PEI Kids also has strong working relationships with local law enforcement, government agencies, Family Court, schools, universities, and many community-based, youth-serving and social service organizations.